CJUKnowles/BorkInTimeLevelEditor/README.md

 ## Ideas and To-Do

-* colors may not be a perfect (0, 255, 0) forever, may need to have specific colors if I want to add extra features

 * Win condition
 	* Win if the player reaches a certain color of the level, for now winning will just print something on the screen
-* Enemy health
-	* Add a system for health in turrets, even if they only have one
-	* To be reused in code for other enemies
-* Melee Enemies
-	* Will follow same gravity/jumping rules as the player
-	* Will follow the player
-	* Will deal ticking damage within a certain range
-	* Impossible to kill with melee without taking damage
 * Cannons/Static Turrets
 	* Will not fire towards player, but in a set direction and pace
 	* Will fire different projectiles from normal turrets